Resources

 Test Strategies

-Unit tests, integration tests, system tests, UAT
+Unit tests, integration tests, system tests, UAT.
+Testing methodology and rationale.

 Tools Used

-Frameworks and tools (e.g., Jest, JUnit, Selenium)
+Frameworks and tools (e.g., Jest, JUnit, Selenium).
+CI/CD or automation strategies.

 Environments